SteffenNeumann/Hangarplaner/docs/SYNC-FUNCTION-DESIGN.md

   - Read/write throttling while typing: skip periodic writes and delay read-back when `isUserTypingRecently()` is true.
   - Optional presence gating: `requireOtherMastersForRead = false` by default (can be enabled to read/apply only if other Masters are online).
 - Conflict handling (409)
   - On 409, if the user edited the conflicting field recently, we re-post a targeted `fieldUpdates` with server-supplied `serverValue` as the precondition (keep local); otherwise accept server and read-back.
+This applies to both periodic writes and targeted writes.
 - No full-payload fallback in multi-master
   - We no longer post full payloads when there are no deltas; we skip the POST to avoid overwriting unrelated fields.